Keller's Brand Equity Model

-The four steps contain six building blocks that must be in place for you to reach the top of the pyramid, and to develop a successful brand.
+These four steps also contain six building blocks that must be in place for you to reach the top of the pyramid, and to develop a successful brand.

-Let's look at each step and building block in detail, and discuss how you can apply the framework and strengthen your brand.
+Let's look at each step of the model in more detail, and discuss how you can use it to strengthen your brand.

 You're not just creating brand identity and awareness here; you're also trying to ensure that brand perceptions are "correct" at key stages of the buying process.

 You are able to sell your product because it satisfies a particular set of your customers' needs; this is your unique selling proposition, or USP.
 You should already be familiar with these needs, but it's important to communicate to your customers how your brand fulfills these.
-Do your clients understand these USPs when they're making their buying decisions?
+Do they fully understand these USPs when they're making their buying decisions?

-By the end of this step, you should understand whether your clients perceive your brand as you want them to, or whether there are specific perceptual problems that you need to address – either by adjusting your product or service, or by adjusting the way that you communicate your message.
-Identify the actions that you need to take as a result.
+By the end of this step, you should understand whether your clients perceive your brand as you want them to, or whether there are specific perceptual problems that you need to address.
+Do you need to adjust your product or service, or adjust the way that you communicate your brand messages?

-"Performance" defines how well your product meets your customers' needs.
-According to the model, performance consists of five categories: primary characteristics and features; product reliability, durability, and serviceability; service effectiveness, efficiency, and empathy; style and design; and price.
+- Performance defines how well your product meets your customers' needs.
+According to Keller's model, performance consists of five categories: primary characteristics and features; product reliability, durability, and serviceability; service effectiveness, efficiency, and empathy; style and design; and price.

-"Imagery" refers to how well your brand meets your customers' needs on a social and psychological level.
-Your brand can meet these needs directly, from a customer's own experiences with a product; or indirectly, with targeted marketing, or with word of mouth.
+- Imagery refers to how well your brand meets your customers' needs on a social and psychological level.
+Your brand can meet these needs directly, from a customer's own experiences with a product; or indirectly, with targeted marketing, or by word of mouth.

 Next, think carefully about the type of experience that you want your customers to have with your product.
 Take both performance and imagery into account, and create a "brand personality."
 Again, identify any gaps between where you are now and where you want to be, and look at how you can bridge these.

-Your customers' responses to your brand fall into two categories: "judgments" and "feelings."
-These are the two building blocks in this step.
+Your customers' responses to your brand will typically fall into two categories: "judgments" and "feelings."

 Customers also respond to your brand according to how it makes them feel.
-Your brand can evoke feelings directly, but they also respond emotionally to how a brand makes them feel about themselves.
-According to the model, there are six positive brand feelings: warmth, fun, excitement, security, social approval, and self-respect.
+Your brand can evoke feelings directly, but customers will also respond emotionally to how a brand makes them feel about themselves.
+According to the model, there are six positive "brand feelings" customers can get from a product or service they use: warmth, fun, excitement, security, social approval, and self-respect.

-Next, think carefully about the six brand feelings listed above.
-Which, if any, of these feelings does your current marketing strategy focus on?
-What can you do to enhance these feelings for your customers?
+Think carefully about the six feelings listed above.
+Which, if any, of these does your current marketing strategy focus on?
+What can you do to enhance these feelings in your customers?

 Brand "resonance" sits at the top of the brand equity pyramid because it's the most difficult – and the most desirable – level to reach.
 You have achieved brand resonance when your customers feel a deep, psychological bond with your brand.